lukearend/osrs-hiscores/README.md

 --------------------

     ├── LICENSE
+    ├── Makefile         <- Top-level Makefile for building and running project.
     ├── README.md        <- The top-level README for developers using this project.
-    ├── METHODS.md       <- A description of how these results were created.
     │
-    ├── Makefile         <- Top-level Makefile for building and running project.
-    ├── app              <- Dash application for visualizing final results.
+    ├── assets           <- Assets used by Dash application.
     ├── bin              <- Utility executables.
     │
     ├── data